 Don’t sweep the issue under the carpet.
 Avoid using a humidifier as high humidity attracts the teeny fellas.
 Instead, have a regular, meaningful date with your dust.
 This means dodging nasty acaricides, the conventional pesticide formulas that kill dust mites.
 It’s a labour of love, but a worthwhile one, we promise.

 Use a damp cloth for all aerial cleaning and horizontal surfaces such as window ledges and stair banisters.
-A slightly damp general purpose E-cloth that uses millions of tiny fibres to clean instead of chemicals does a sterling job.
+A slightly damp E-cloth that uses millions of tiny fibres to clean instead of chemicals does a sterling job.

 You might wish to switch any dust-hoarding horizontal blinds with vertical window coverings.